vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/README.md

    ```bash
    export PATH=$(pwd)/istio-*/bin:$PATH
    ```
-2. Go over `modules`, by their prefix number, issuing `cd` in each modules's directory.
+2. Go over `modules`, by their prefix number, issuing `cd` to each modules's directory.